Why People Are Moving To Australia In 2020?

 3) Employment and job opportunities

-In New Zealand, there are job opportunities for expats in professional services, transformation, construction, infrastructure and technology, says Kate Williams, of Robert Walters.
+In New Zealand, there are job opportunities for expats moving back to New Zealand in professional services, transformation, construction, infrastructure and technology, says Kate Williams, of Robert Walters.

-In Australia, technology, construction and healthcare industries have the best openings for expats, with senior teachings jobs also in demand, according to the Indeed jobs website.
+In Australia, technology, construction and healthcare industries have the best openings for expats moving back to Australia, with senior teachings jobs also in demand, according to the Indeed jobs website.

 For expats looking for employment, the average time to find work once deciding to return to Australia was 10.1 weeks, according to a survey for Indeed, conducted by the University of Technology Sydney.
 Four in 10 respondents say it has been easy finding a suitable role, while 33% say it has been difficult.
 Just over half (51%) say their first role back has been at a higher level, with around a third (35%) getting a lower paid position.
 Online job searches, recruiters and personal contacts are effective ways to find work in Australia and New Zealand.